Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 	{$match: {state: 'CA'}}, // Stage 1.
 Retrieve all cities in California { // Stage 2
 		$group: {
 		// Group key.
-Group documents based on the unique values for they field city
+Groups documents based on the unique values for the field city
 			_id: "$city",
 			totalZips: {$count: {}} // accumulator. $count returns the number of documents in a group.
 Which means, it returns the number of zip codes (or loc, or pop) in each city group.
 		}